-Emerald is a valuable gemstone and green variety of the mineral beryl.
-Its colour is caused by trace amounts of chromium and the chemical element vanadium.
+Emerald is a green variety of the mineral beryl.
+Its magnificent colour is caused by trace amounts of chromium, vanadium and beryllium.

-Flawless emeralds are incredibly rare and the vast majority are small, heavily included and feature surface reaching fissures and fractures.
+Flawless emeralds are incredibly rare.
+The vast majority are small, heavily included and feature surface reaching fissures and fractures.
 These often cause stones to break very easily.
-For this reason many emeralds are treated to fill cracks and to improve clarity.
+For this reason emeralds are often treated to fill cracks and to improve clarity.

 Numerous treatments have been devised over the years to hide or disguise flaws.
-The finest grade gemstones command staggering prices.
+The finest grade emeralds command staggering prices.

-Although commercial grade emeralds are available worldwide in abundance, fine grade gemstones are extremely rare.
+Although lower grade gemstones are available worldwide in abundance, fine grade emeralds are extremely rare.

 Being lighter in weight than diamond and sapphire means an emerald of the equivalent weight would be considerably larger.

 On Mohs scale of mineral hardness emerald grades 7.5 to 8.
-Although relatively hard it's also very brittle.
-A stone's hardness is often confused for toughness but the two characteristics are quite different.
+Although hard it's also very brittle.

 Emerald is the modern birthstone for the month of May.

-Several characteristics are taken into consideration when grading coloured gemstones but colour is generally the most important.
-Having said that, with emeralds clarity comes a close second followed by richness of colour, saturation and tone.
+Several characteristics are taken into consideration when grading coloured gemstones.
+Colour is generally the most important.
+With that said, in emeralds clarity comes a close second followed by richness of colour, saturation and tone.

-When assessing the clarity of a diamond, a loupe which is small powerful magnifier is used.
-Inspection of an emerald however is often done with the naked eye.
-If no visible inclusions can be seen the stone will be classified as flawless.
+When assessing the clarity of a diamond a loupe is used for closer inspection.
+This small powerful magnifier is held close to the eye.
+Inspection of an emerald however is often done without any magnification.
+If no visible inclusions can be seen it's classified as flawless.

-The second two emeralds are housed in the Natural History Museum Los Angeles.
-Both photos are courtesy of Stan Celestian.
+The minerals in the second two pictures are housed in the Natural History Museum Los Angeles.
+Photos are courtesy of Stan Celestian.